In this blog post, you’ll learn how to build a React.js PDF viewer using the react-pdf

 Conclusion

-In this post, you first saw how to build a React.js PDF viewer with the react-pdf
+In this blog post, you learned how to build a React.js PDF viewer using the react-pdf

 You can also deploy our vanilla JavaScript PDF viewer or use one of our many web framework deployment options like Vue.js, Angular, and jQuery.
 To see a list of all web frameworks, start your free trial.
 Or, launch our demo to see our viewer in action.